xmyhhh/vulkan-advanced-learn/note/Vulkan_Ray_Trace.md

     - gl_LaunchIDEXT: the integer coordinates of the pixel being rendered
     - gl_LaunchSizeEXT: the image size provided when calling vkCmdTraceRaysKHR
     - gl_WorldRayDirectionEXT
+    - gl_ObjectToWorldEXT & gl_WorldToObjectEXT: Each Instance has its transformation from object to world space, which is initially assigned when the BLAS is added to the TLAS(by VkAccelerationStructureInstanceKHR.transform).
+This transformation is accessible in the shader via the gl_ObjectToWorldEXT and gl_WorldToObjectEXT variables.
     - gl_InstanceCustomIndexEXT: equa to VkAccelerationStructureInstanceKHR.instanceCustomIndex whne createTopLevelAS
-    - gl_PrimitiveID
+    - gl_PrimitiveID: each triangle in a triangle mesh and each AABB in the collection of intersection boxes gets a consecutive gl_PrimitiveID.
     - gl_InstanceID: the index of the intersected instance as it appeared in the array of instances used to build the TLAS.gl_InstanceID for the intersection, any-hit, and closest hit shaders.
+A BLAS can be instantiated in the TLAS and gets a unique gl_InstanceID.

 ### 2.5  Ray Queries